-4. For each HCBS out-of-compliance federal requirement that is being addressed by this concept, describe the barriers to compliance & why this concept is necessary.
-If this information is in the evaluation section, please copy it here.

-#1, 2, 4 & 5.
+- 4. For each HCBS out-of-compliance federal requirement that is being addressed by this concept, describe the barriers to compliance and why this concept is necessary.
+If this information is in the evaluation section, please copy it here. - #1, 2, 4 & 5.
 Current plans are not truly person-centered.
-PCPs are time consuming for employees to develop & they are often working with individuals to ensure ratios.
-All participants in WAP are not able to transition at once, due to staffing and inability to plan quality activities for so many.
-Participants in Day Programs have limited choice due to not having PCPs & resources to work towards those goals.
-Having the PCP Facilitators will speed up the process for getting meaningful PCPs in place/identifying goals/choice, & the Integration Specialist will assist in finding resources & coordinating activities for individuals with similar desires/goals.

-5. For each out-of-compliance federal requirement that is addressed in this concept, please explain how the concept will bring the vendor into compliance.

-#1, 2, 4 & 5.
-The PCP Facilitators & Integration Specialist will allow OPARC to create PCPs in a more timely fashion & as a result we will be able to pinpoint desired & appropriate activities, resources & coordinate schedules/transportation among all programs with the Route Coordinator ensuring we don't saturate destinations.
-Individual goals & choice will be acted upon more meaningfully.
+PCPs are time consuming for current employees to develop and they are often working with the individuals to ensure ratios.
+The Learning Community recommends 5 to 10 hours to develop a PCP.
+All of our participants in the WAP are not able to transition at once, due to lack of ability to plan quality activities for so many.
+Participants in the Day Programs have limited choice due to not having PCPs and resources to work towards those goals.
+Having the PCP & Integration Facilitator will speed up the process for getting meaningful PCPs in place/identifying goals/choice, and in finding resources and coordinating activities for individuals with similar desires/goals. - 5.
+For each out-of-compliance federal requirement that is addressed in this concept, please explain how the concept will bring the vendor into compliance. - #1, 2, 4 & 5.
+The PCP & Integration Facilitator will allow OPARC to create PCPs in a more timely fashion and as a result we will be able to pinpoint desired and appropriate community activities, resources and coordinate schedules/transportation among all programs to ensure that we don't saturate destinations.
+Individual goals and choice/preference will be acted upon more meaningfully.
 While we have transitioned individuals to the 055 program, we have many more to go.
-The Learning Community recommends 5-10 hrs per PCP.
-Our current employees do not have the time or skill with their current duties & knowledge to accommodate this great need.
-The PCP Facilitators will be responsible for transitioning of IPPs to PCPs, role modeling, overseeing managers as they begin to develop PCPs, & final reviewing of PCPs as they are developed/revised, they will ensure managers & stakeholders truly understand the importance of individual choice /preferences, supporting individuals in meeting their goals.
-Helping them to transition out of "the old way of thinking" into the "new".

-6. What are the proposed outcomes & objectives of the concept, & what are the methods of achieving & tracking them?
+The Learning Community recommends 5-10 hours per PCP.
+Our current employees do not have the time or skill with their current duties and knowledge to accommodate this great need.
+The PCP & Integration Facilitator will be responsible for the transitioning of IPPs to PCPs, role modeling and overseeing managers as they begin to develop PCPs, and finally reviewing PCPs as they are developed and revised making sure managers and stakeholders truly understand the importance of individual choice and preferences supporting individuals in meeting their goals.
+Helping them to transition out of "the old way of thinking" into the "new". - 6.
+What are the proposed outcomes and objectives of the concept, and what are the methods of achieving and tracking them?

 Currently we have developed 0 PCP's.
-Once PCP Facilitators are hired/trained, at the onset of the grant, we anticipate having them begin developing PCPs.
-Develop 8 PCP's 1st qtr, 18 2nd qtr, 34 3rd qtr, 44 4th qtr, & 16 mthly thereafter for a total period of 2 yrs.
-(The thought being that they will be showing employees how to facilitate PCPs & eventually oversee the employees developing PCPs as well).
+Once the PCP & Integration Facilitator is hired and trained, at the onset of the grant, we anticipate beginning to develop PCPs.

+Develop 3 PCP's 1st qtr, 5 2nd qtr, 9 3rd & 4th qtr, and 3mthly thereafter for a total period of 2 yrs.
+(The thought being that they will be showing employees how to facilitate PCPs and eventually oversee the employees developing PCPs as well).
 Transition 2-3 people from the WAP to 055 program per month.
-Once the Integration Specialist is hired/trained, they would begin developing resources for individual PCPs & coordinating individuals with same interests/goals/desires.
-The Integration Specialist would develop 10 resources the 1st qtr, 20 2nd qtr, 30 3rd qtr, 40 4th qtr & 10 mthy thereafter for a total of 2 yrs.
-Unmeasurable, is the reviewing goals in PCPs, talking to individuals about goals as needed/the resources found - if they are working/liked/etc., coordinating like-minded/interested individuals at resources, communicating with managers, families, caregivers, etc.
+Integration activities would begin by developing resources for individual PCPs and coordinating individuals with same interests/goals/desires.
+Integration activities - develop 5 resources 1st qtr, 10 2nd qtr, 15 3rd qtr, 20 4th qtr and 5 mthly thereafter for a total of 2 yrs.
+Unmeasurable, is the reviewing of goals in PCPs, talking to individuals about goals as needed/the resources found - if they are working/liked/etc., coordinating like-minded/interested individuals at resources, communicating with managers, families, caregivers, etc.

-7. Please describe how &/or what was done to include input from the individuals served in developing this concept?
-Discuss not only the development of the concept, but also what steps were taken to identify the interests & desires of the individuals & who was involved in that process.
+7. Please describe how and/or what was done to include input from the individuals served in developing this concept?
+Discuss not only the development of the concept, but also what steps were taken to identify the interests and desires of the individuals and who was involved in that process.